Galaxy assembly bias in cosmological hydrodynamical simulations: a comparison between SIMBA and IllustrisTNG: Data

 \section{Data}

 We use two state-of-the-art cosmological hydrodynamical simulations to study the redshift evolution of GAB: SIMBA \citep{SIMBA} and \textsc{Illustris}TNG \citep{TNG_DR}.
-These simulations include physical prescriptions for various baryonic processes, such as stellar winds, gas cooling, and AGN feedback.
-Importantly, the baryonic physics implemented in SIMBA and TNG differ in key aspects, such as the treatment of gas heating by feedback (see, e.g., \citealp{CAMELS_Ni}).
+These simulations differ in their $N$-body and hydrodynamics solvers, star-formation criteria, super-massive black hole (SMBH) seeding and growth prescriptions, and most notably in their implementations of stellar and AGN feedback.
+These differences can lead to substantially different halo baryon fractions and intergalactic medium thermal states, which in turn can affect galaxy formation and evolution.
 Despite these differences, both simulations reproduce the observed galaxy stellar mass function at $z=0$ with high fidelity.
 Comparing the GAB evolution in the two simulations thus provides an opportunity to gain insights into the physical mechanisms driving GAB.
 Below, we briefly summarise the relevant features of each simulation.